 The initial and to some extent current perception of Office 365 is that it is just the Microsoft Office Applications being offered in a subscription model.
 However, this is a very small part of the offering.
 What Microsoft has done is to come up with a platform that enhances the operational efficiencies of an organization and within it incorporated the already very popular office applications as part of it.

-Let me give an overview of the various features included and their value to business operations.
+Below is an overview of the various features included in Office 365 and their value to business operations.

 Centralized Document Repository